Updated August 15, 2017

 4. Turn Strategy into Action – the 12-Month Activity Plan

-At this stage, campaign plans are mapped out in a budget-based, 12-Month Activity Plan.
-This plan outlines specific activities by quarter, and is intended to be a living document.
+At this stage, campaign plans are mapped out in a budget-based, 12-month activity plan.
+This plan outlines specific activities by month, and is intended to be a living document.
 Often activity plans are modified on a quarterly basis based on new opportunities, changing business needs, and the outcome of activities.
 This is also the time to identify internal staff and external resources needed to execute the activity plan and measure results, and the responsibilities of each.

 Let's get started -- together.